Last updated on May 12, 2022.

 The placement of DNS firewalls is a critical question, but one that is often overlooked.

-Most firewalls sit on the network boundary to protect against inbound threats from the internet.
+Most firewalls sit on the network boundary to protect against inbound DNS attacks from the internet.
 That’s a good place to start, but there’s a lot more you can do.
 There’s also an inherent technical limitation involved with the placement of a DNS firewall at the network boundary.

 Deploying it on the network boundary will prevent the spread of malicious traffic, but it cannot help you find patient zero when that malicious traffic originates from inside the network.